wireapp/wire-server-deploy/offline/upgrading.md

 ```
 diff -u ../<OLD_PACKAGE_DIR>/ansible/inventory/offline/hosts.ini ansible/inventory/offline/hosts.ini
 ```

+HINT: Diff outputs differences between the two files. lines that start with `@@` specify a position. lines with `-` are from the old file, lines with `+` are from the new inventory, and lines starting with ` ` are the same in both files.

 Using a text editor, make sure your new hosts.ini has all of the work you did on the first installation.